 The soils differ dramatically in this small area as well.
 The upper slopes are rocky with extremely shallow soils – erosion is always a concern in an environment like this and they take a number of steps to ensure soil stays on the slope including the use of hay.

 The lower block has deeper soils – and is where their Merlot, Petit Verdot and Cabernet Franc are planted.
 Based on these two remarkably different soil types, comparisons can be made to soils with similar contrasting characteristics (but on a much larger scale) between the Right and Left Banks in Bordeaux, France.

 While the entire property is 41 acres, only two acres were already planted to vine when Irene purchased the property.
 The vineyard predated the county ordinance which limits new vineyards to slopes of 30% or less.
 Their upper block is clearly on slopes much steeper than that.
 As a result, Sarocka is unable to plant vineyards anywhere else on the property.
 Their production will remain quite small – with typical vintages of the Sarocka usually hovering around or under 150 cases.

 Once Irene sold her Mt.
 Veeder property – she transitioned the Scully wine into a second label, also from this estate.

 While the Sarocka vineyard is somewhat new, the property is surrounded by some historical wineries.
-Spring Mountain Vineyard and its era structures sit at the base of one side of the property and Newton Winery and adjoining vineyards extend out further in the distance.
+Spring Mountain Vineyard and its several historical wineries and other buildings sit at the base of one side of the property and Newton Winery and adjoining vineyards extend out further in the distance.